 - Impact 2

-To estimate how much an electric appliance with a star rating will cost to run each year, you multiply the number of kilowatt hours (kWh) per year (the number on the Energy Rating Label) by your electricity rate.
+To estimate how much an electric appliance with a star rating will cost to run each year, multiply the number of kilowatt hours (kWh) a year (the number on the Energy Rating Label) by your electricity rate.
 Electricity rates vary depending on where you live.
 The rate you pay will be on your electricity bill.
-If you don't have a bill handy, you can contact your energy supplier or visit their website to check.
+If you don't have a bill handy, contact your energy supplier or visit their website to check.

-The following examples use a rate of 28.55 cents ($0.2855) per kWh as a rough estimate of electricity costs per unit.
+The following examples use a rate of $0.2855 (28.55 cents) a kWh as an estimate of electricity costs a unit.
 Electricity is usually measured in watts.
-A kilowatt equals 1,000 watts.
+A kilowatt (kW) equals 1,000 watts (W).

-To estimate the lifetime running cost of an appliance or television, multiply the annual cost by 10 to 12 years (the average lifespan of most major appliances before they need to be replaced).
+To estimate the lifetime running cost of an appliance or television, multiply the annual cost by 10 years (the average lifespan of most major appliances before they need replacing).

 Using a portable electric heater as an example:

-Find out how much you pay per unit of electricity.
+Find out how much you pay a unit of electricity.

 This information will be on your electricity bill.
-If you don't have a bill handy, you can contact your energy supplier or visit their website to check.
+If you don't have a bill handy, contact your energy supplier or visit their website to check.

 Find out how much input power the product uses in kilowatts (kW).

-The 'input' power is usually marked on the packaging or in the manufacturer's information in 'watts'.
+The 'input' power is usually marked on the packaging or in the manufacturer's information in 'watts' (W).

 Estimate hourly running cost.

-Multiply the input power in kW by the price of your electricity per kilowatt hour.
+Multiply the input power in kW by the price of your electricity a kilowatt hour (kWh).

 Estimate daily running cost.

-Multiply the cost per hour by the number of hours you use the appliance.
+Multiply the cost an hour by the number of hours you use the appliance.